Introduction to the Project.

 • More breaks built into the schedule, allowing for decompression and conversations among attendees, as well as time to deal with any possible technical issues.

-• Catering lunches so that attendees can connect over meals and don’t need to leave campus during the conference days.
+• Catering lunches so that attendees can connect over meals.

 • Engaging two new team members, one to handle hospitality, on-site logistics, speaker communication, and volunteer coordination, and the other to support the execution of the virtual components of the conference.